 Nai Harn is a superb spotless beach in the south of Phuket, tucked between grassy hills and tiny islands.
 This vast sandy bay has always been popular among expats and locals.
 More laid back than west coast touristy spots it has all the food, hotels and shops you need for a great day and still holds on pretty well to its original feel.
 The protected bay offers great anchorage for sailing boats and luxury yachts.

 The beach itself is very large with thin soft sand and a perfect clear blue water.
 I’m talking high season of course, forget swimming anywhere in Phuket during low season, I’m serious.
 The southern end of the Nai Harn beach is traversed by a small stream coming from the lake across the road and you will have to get your feet wet to go to the other side.
 The bay is busy, but not crowded.
-All along the beach, the two available rows of chairs never get really occupied.
+All along the beach, the available chairs never get really full.

-At lunch time, your only problem will be to decide which restaurant you’ll pick… there are quite a few, all nicely set in the shade of huge trees not far from the beach.
+At lunch time, your only problem will be to decide which restaurant you’ll pick… there are a few, all nicely set in the shade of huge trees not far from the beach.
 They all look the same if you exclude the reggae one, and they all more or less serve the same classic Thai dishes.